Docsv0.6.27

 uc verify ./qwen3-8b

-# → SHA-256 manifest verified across N Linear layers
+# → structure + SHA-256 download integrity verified across N layer files

-# → PASS (or per-layer hash diffs on FAIL)
+# → PASS (or per-file hash diffs on FAIL)

 Runs on CPU only.
 No GPU required.
-This is the cryptographic primitive that AWQ / GPTQ / EXL3 cannot offer (they leave reproducibility ambiguous).
+This download-integrity + structural check is the cryptographic primitive that AWQ / GPTQ / EXL3 don't publish (they leave reproducibility ambiguous).

 Benchmark TTFT / tokens-per-sec / VRAM